dkargapolov/myNotesApp/README.md

 Notes project with save and edit functionality, using local storage.
 Press [here](https://dkargapolov.github.io/myNotesApp/) to try it!
+Made via React.